mvcds/my-library/carreer/development/software-architecture/types/Command Query Responsibility Segregation.md

 ---

-Having different models allow us to write scenario-specific queries to maximize efficiency but also might require us to sync them up manually, so it adds complexity and can lead to data inconsistencies
+Having different models allow us to write scenario-specific queries to maximize efficiency but also might require us to sync them up manually, so it adds [[Complex|complexity]] and can lead to data inconsistencies

 ---